 If you’re grasping at straws to create your own content, start with a 20:80 ratio (20% your pins, 80% other people’s pins).
 Once you have a library of content, switch it to 80:20.
 Expert pinners share 100% of their pins, which is perfectly okay as long as they get engagement.

 Just remember, doubling and tripling the number of pins you share (whether they’re yours or someone else’s) can have a huge impact on your engagement.

 Here are some tips to help you pin consistently:

 - Schedule your pins ahead of time with Tailwind.
 The SmartScheduler makes it easy to find and schedule pins so you always have something in your queue.

 - Stagger your pins.
 Don’t burst out ten pins in a row and then disappear for a week.
 Pinterest wants you to be active on the platform and show up regularly, and so do pinners!

-According to Pinterest, pins that work the best are vertical, with aspect ratio 2:3 or 1:3.5.
+According to Pinterest, pins that work the best are vertical, with an aspect ratio of 2:3 or 1:3.5.

 How do you create the perfect pin image?

 There are many design platforms to choose from, including Canva, Picmonkey, and Photoshop.